guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 ## Implementation
 1. _What themes, readings, and discussion from [the first half of this course](https://github.com/Open-Source-Studio-at-ITP/Syllabus) were most relevant to your work on this project?
 Version Control, Community / Code of Conduct, Unit Testing, Documentation and Accessibility, Software Licensing, Project Funding_
+Due to this collaboration was a pure open-source contribution -because discussions were held with other community members- the entire first part of the course was very useful.
+In one hand soft skills in open-source that were learned led me to kindly deal with discussions with other contributors.
+On the other hand, technical skills as the use of git and GitHub made this process very easy.
+Examples of this were the assignments in which we had to fork a repository, commit changes from a local branch and then submit a Pull Request.
+That was incredibly useful for this project.
 2. _Describe the technical details about your implementation and development process._
 3. _What challenges, stumbling blocks, difficulties did you encounter along the way._
 4. _How did your final development line up with your proposal timeline._